Overview

 -

-: lists all playlists -
+playlist list: lists all playlists -

-: plays theplaylist1
+playlist playp/playlist1: plays theplaylist1 -

-: exits the app
+exit: exits the app

 -